From trailblazing beginnings…

 We are Harvard College’s oldest (historically all-female) gender-inclusive treble a cappella group, founded in 1975 at the historic Hasty Pudding Club.
 Our group is made up of Harvard undergraduates who love to sing jazz acappella.

-We’re excited about 2023-2024 and the wonderful new members of our group.
-Together, we will perform a repertoire inspired by the likes of Ella Fitzgerald, Louis Armstrong, and Frank Sinatra.
+Together, we perform a repertoire inspired by the likes of Ella Fitzgerald, Louis Armstrong, and Frank Sinatra.

 Every year, the Pitches perform for public and private audiences at Harvard and around the globe, with destinations including England, France, Germany, China, Hong Kong, Thailand, Malaysia, Japan, Bermuda, and Mexico.